nyu-oop-sp18/class05/README.md

 parametric polymorphism in C++, are implemented using specialization.
 That is, in C++ each instantiation of a template class or function will yield a separate native code version that is specialized for the particular instantiation.
-The Scala compiler aims of a compromise between the two approaches.
+The Scala compiler takes a middle way between the two approaches.

 ### Variance